 ONSIGHT FIREARMS TRAINING www.oftllc.us

 I really like Ben.
-He is super knowledgeable, skillful, funny, humble and sometimes appropriately inappropriate.
+He is super knowledgeable, skillful, funny, humble, and sometimes appropriately inappropriate.
 As the day goes on his jokes go downhill.
 He is a down to earth dude, that is easy to talk to fun to be around.
-I like to say I think Ben DeWalt and OnSight Firearms Training is one of the best training companies and best-kept secrets within the training community.
+I like to say I think Ben DeWalt and OnSight Firearms Training is one of the best training companies and best-kept secret within the training community.
 Absolutely take his class if you have the opportunity.